 The San Lorenzo area in Florence is home to many attractions.
 Make a day of it and visit the Church of San Lorenzo and Biblioteca Laurenziana.
 Add the Medici chapels and the Mercato Centrale to your trip.
 The Mercato Centrale is a bustling market where you can rub shoulders with the locals.
 You can also enjoy some Florentine street food and shop affordable souvenirs.

 These are just a few of the attractions that make Florence one of Italy’s best travel destinations!
+See them all on your next trip to Europe.
+Discover more of Italy on an exciting Expat Explore Italy Express rail tour!
+You’ll see the highlights of this incredible country on leisurely train trips between destinations.
 Did you miss your favourite must-see attraction in Florence?
-Get in touch so we can share the love!
+Share it with us in the comments!